cakephp/docs/en/models/saving-your-data.rst

     ));
     ?>
     The fieldList will be an array of model aliases as keys and arrays with fields as values.
-    The modelnames are not nested like in the data to be saved.
+    The model names are not nested like in the data to be saved.

 :php:meth:`Model::saveAll(array $data = null, array $options = array())`
 ========================================================================